-The primary function of the Quality Improvement Specialist is to ensure that indicator data collected and processed by the Nursing Quality Indicators for Research and Evaluation (NQuIRE®) data system meets informational and quality standards.
-The Quality Improvement Specialist will lead the investigation into and resolution of data quality issues and contribute to ensuring that NQuIRE® reports are based on the highest quality information for the Registered Nurses' Association of Ontario.
+The primary function of the Quality Improvement Specialist is to ensure that indicator data collected and processed by the Nursing Quality Indicators for Research and Evaluation (NQuIRE®) data system meets informational (e.g., methods, protocols, terminologies and guidelines for the collection, exchange, storage and retrieval of information) and quality standards (e.g., completeness, timeliness, consistency, accuracy of the data, etc.).
+The Quality Improvement Specialist will support the resolution of data quality challenges experienced by end users.

-- Collaborate and contribute to ensuring that guideline implementation and monitoring activities are informed by high quality evaluation data, thereby enhancing the evidence-based culture of nursing practice and promoting nursing excellence.
+- Contribute to ensuring that guideline implementation and monitoring activities are informed by high quality evaluation data to enhance the evidence-based culture of nursing practice and promoting nursing excellence.

-- Routinely assess, monitor and track the accuracy, quality and integrity of NQuIRE® data through audit and observation of data collection, entry and processing methods for Best Practice Spotlight Organizations®.
+- Support the routine assessment, monitoring and tracking of the accuracy, quality and integrity of NQuIRE® data through audit and observation of data collection, entry and processing methods for Best Practice Spotlight Organizations®.